paulfioravanti/three_little_pigs/three_little_pigs.md

    The mother pig had three little pigs.
    And the pigs all lived together in the mother's house.

-2. The mother pig did not have much money.
-So, she sent the three little pigs away to seek their fortune.
+2. As the mother pig did not have enough to keep them, she sent the three little pigs away to seek their fortune.

 3. The first little pig met a man carrying a bundle of straw.